thi-ng/umbrella/packages/interceptors/tpl.readme.md

 effects enables better code reuse.
 Another use-case is debugging.
-With a break point set at the beginning of `processEffects()` (in [`event-bus.ts`](https://github.com/thi-ng/umbrella/blob/develop/packages/interceptors/src/event-bus.ts#L36)) you can see exactly which side effects have occured at each frame.
+With a break point set at the beginning of `processEffects()` (in [`event-bus.ts`](https://github.com/thi-ng/umbrella/blob/develop/packages/interceptors/src/event-bus.ts#L36)) you can see exactly which side effects have occurred at each frame.
 This can be very helpful for debugging and avoid having to "keep everything in your head" or - as Rich Hickey would say - make your app "Easier to reason about".